Mosul: Militias in Iraq warn operation against ISIS to launch in days

 Story highlights

-- Airstrikes take out bridge in Mosul ahead of coalition offensive
+- Airstrikes take out bridge in Mosul ahead of coalition offensive, witnesses say

 - ISIS executes members trying to flee Iraqi city before operation begins